hakdogan/RxJavaWorkshop/README.md

 Our speakers have several criteria for travel.
 For example, they are suitable for travel only certain days, some prefer to travel in sunny weather they also have limits for flight and accommodation costs, etc. We have three streams each is independent of the other they are `weather`, `flight`, and `hotel`.

 Related to this case, our mission is to **report flights and hotels that match the criteria and declared weather conditions by composing Observables.**

+### Mission 4

+We have an HTTP server and it's under load so we care about logging every request without bad affecting response time.

+Related to this case, our mission is to **create a Flowable that uses backpressure for HTTP requests and log each request.**

 ## Requirements